Don’t let cabbage worms destroy your garden; learn how to get rid of cabbage worms before!

 6. Spray with Neem Oil

 Neem oil is something that all organic gardeners need to have on hand; it’s a plant-based oil that’s extracted from the seeds of the India-native neem tree.
 It works well against small, soft-bodied insects like cabbage worms, aphids, and thrips.
-When applied directly, neem oil coats their bodies and kills them or interferes with their feeding.
+When applied directly, neem oil coats their bodies, kills them, or interferes with their feeding.

 Typically, you want to use neem oil in conjunction with other control methods.
 That’s when it will be most helpful to get rid of cabbage worms.